KnowledgeForwardSolutions/DbC.Net/README.md

 Use InvalidOperationExceptionFactory to create InvalidOperationExceptions.
 InvalidOperationExceptionFactory does not expect any specific entries in the exception data dictionary.

+### MaskedExceptionFactory

+MaskedExceptionFactory is the abstract base class for all DbC.Net exception factories that mask sensitive data in the produced exception.
+It is derived from ExceptionFactory and adds a method to process the exception data dictionary and mask any values considered sensitive.
+The constructor for MaskedExceptionFactory accepts an instance of IValueMasker to perform the masking and a list of keys for values that are considered sensitive.

 ## Masking Sensitive Values